evenfurther/pathfinding/README.md

 ```

 Or if you don't need the Edmonds-Karp or the Kuhn-Munkres algorithms you can specify this by disabling the default
 features.
-This prevents dragging in the `ndarray` dependency which takes a long time to compile.
+This prevents dragging some dependencies which may take a long time to compile.

 ``` ini
 [dependencies]